Code-Institute-Submissions/martindm33-martindm33.github.io/README.md

 ---

 ## General info
 This website was built as a submission for my first project in Code Institute's Full Stack Developer Diploma Course.
 It has been rebuilt twice as I have come to grips with the technologies involved and developed my own personal skills regarding planning and time management.
+In it's current state I consider it to be unfinished and incomplete.

 ---

 ## Technologies
-The site was built using [HTML](https://en.wikipedia.org/wiki/HTML), [CSS](https://en.wikipedia.org/wiki/CSS) and components from [Bootstrap 4](https://getbootstrap.com/).
+The site was built using [HTML](https://en.wikipedia.org/wiki/HTML), [CSS](https://en.wikipedia.org/wiki/CSS) and components from [Bootstrap](https://getbootstrap.com/).
 It also makes use of [hover.css](https://ianlunn.github.io/Hover/) by Ian Lunn.
 The colour palette was chosen using [Fabrizio Bianchi's](fabrizio.io) [Coolors](https://coolors.co).

 ---

 ## Aims

 - Provide members with information about the upcoming movie

-- Provide non-members with an understanding of the club and how it works

 - Provide interested users with the steps to set up a similar cinema club for themselves